pierreclaverkoko/django-model-metadata/README.rst

 3. Run ``python manage.py migrate`` to create the models.

-4. Start the development server and visit the admin to create a poll.
+4. Start the development server and visit the admin to begin creating metadata.

 Usage
 -----